A grieving family in Trump country is fighting to prevent more Covid-19 deaths

 Bunjes loved volunteering

-All of that is infuriating to Bunjes' family, who say the county's leaders aren't setting a good example and are "almost goading their citizens to not comply with what seemed to be very simple, relatively simple restrictions," Strumpf said.
+All of that is infuriating to Bunjes' family, who say the county's leaders aren't setting a good example and are "almost goading their citizens to not comply with what seemed to be very simple, relatively simple restrictions," said Jeanette Strumpf, one of two of Bunjes' daughters.

-It would make May Bunjes angry, too, said Jeanette Strumpf, one of her two daughters.
+It would make May Bunjes angry, too, Strumpf said.

 Bunjes worked for more than two decades as a court appointed special advocate for abused children.
 "She was passionate about that," Strumpf said.